Miami Cancer Institute Immunotherapies Summit for Hematologic Malignancies, Seventh Annual

 Who Should Attend

-This educational program is directed toward hematologists, oncologists, pathologists, radiation oncologists, palliative care staff, oncology, hematology nurses, pharmacists and other allied health care team members interested in the treatment of patients with hematologic malignancies.
+This symposium is directed toward hematologists, oncologists, pathologists, radiation oncologists, palliative care staff, oncology and hematology nurses, pharmacists and other allied health-care team members interested in the treatment of patients with hematologic malignancies.

 Registration and Fees